-Note: Outlook.com will drop Exchange connection support for Outlook 2007 on October 31 2017.
-After this date, you’ll either have to upgrade to a later version of Outlook to still be able to connect with an Exchange connector or configure the mailbox as a POP3 or IMAP account instead.
-Also note that all support for Office 2007 already ends before that; 10 October 2017.
-After this date, it is no longer considered safe to continue using Outlook 2007.
+Note: Outlook.com has dropped Exchange connection support for Outlook 2007 since October 31 2017.
+After this date, you may still be able to connect but you could run into connectivity and sync issues.
+It is recommended that you’ll either upgrade to a later version of Outlook to still be able to connect with an Exchange connector or configure the mailbox as a POP3 or IMAP account instead.
+Also note that all support for Office 2007 has already ended as well; 10 October 2017.
+Since this date, it is no longer considered safe to continue using Outlook 2007.

 Uninstall the Microsoft Office Outlook Connector

 On the old platform of Outlook.com, you needed to install the Microsoft Office Outlook Connector (also known as the Outlook Hotmail Connector) when using Outlook 2007 or Outlook 2010 to configure your mailbox.